Proof of life after death…? It’s all a matter of faith — or lack of it, experts say. But is that really true? An unanswered question… answered.

 The Chase for Proof with Elizabeth Kubler-Ross

-It shook loose some cultural certainties.
+I did, and it shook loose some unexamined cultural certainties.

-If there’s a life after death, where and what is it?
+If there’s life after death, where and what is it?
 What does it tell us about life in the world we know?
 Do we finally have answers we can trust?

-Take the many personal stories, some on bestseller lists and put them together with published reports from scientists, Raymond Moody, Michael Newton and Jeffrey Long.
+Take the many personal stories, some on bestseller lists, and put them together with published reports from scientists, Raymond Moody, Michael Newton and Jeffrey Long.
 You get fascinating results that are also convincing.

 All three doctors risked professional scorn just for doing the research and, heaven forbid, (excuse the pun) making what they learned public.